^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cyanosis (Greek kyanos - dark blue) is a bluish tinge of the skin and mucous membranes, caused by an increase in the amount of reduced (deprived oxygen) hemoglobin or its derivatives in small vessels of various parts of the body.
-Usually cyanosis is most noticeable on the lips, nail beds, ear lobes, gums.
+Cyanosis (Greek kyanos - dark blue) is a bluish tint of the skin and mucous membranes caused by an increase in the amount of reduced (deoxygenated) hemoglobin or its derivatives in small vessels of certain parts of the body.
+Cyanosis is usually most noticeable on the lips, nail beds, earlobes, and gums.

-Cyanosis occurs in two situations: with a decrease in the saturation of capillary blood with oxygen and with the accumulation of venous blood in the skin due to the expansion of the venous section of the microcirculatory bed.
+Cyanosis occurs in two situations: when the saturation of capillary blood with oxygen decreases and when venous blood accumulates in the skin due to the expansion of the venous section of the microcirculatory bed.

-• With anemia, the content of both total hemoglobin and reduced hemoglobin is reduced, therefore, in cases with severe anemia, even with severe hypoxia, cyanosis is usually absent.
+• In anemia, the content of both total and reduced hemoglobin is reduced, therefore, in patients with severe anemia, even with severe hypoxia, cyanosis is usually absent.

-• In polycithemia, the content of both total and reduced hemoglobin is increased, therefore patients with severe polycythemia are usually cyanotic.
-By the same mechanism there is a cyanosis of this or that part of the body with a local stagnation of blood in it, which is often accompanied by edema.
+• In polycythemia, the content of both total and reduced hemoglobin is increased, so patients with severe polycythemia are usually cyanotic.
+The same mechanism causes cyanosis of a particular part of the body with local stagnation of blood in it, which is often accompanied by edema.

 Cyanosis can be central and peripheral.